 WHAT’S INVOLVED IN ROOT CANAL REPAIR?

-Inside the pulp is soft tissue in your tooth that contains nerves, blood vessels and provides nourishment for your tooth.
+The pulp is soft tissue inside your tooth that contains nerves, blood vessels and provides nourishment for your tooth.
 It can become infected if you have:

 - A deep cavity

 - Repeated dental procedures that disturb this tissue

 If untreated, the tissues around the root of your tooth can become infected.
 When this happens, you will often feel pain and swelling and an abscess may form inside the tooth and/or in the bone around the end of the root of the tooth.
 An infection can also put you at risk of losing your tooth completely because bacteria can damage the bone that keeps your tooth connected to your jaw.

 A root canal treatment usually takes 1 office visits to complete.
 There is little to no pain because your dentist will use local anesthesia so you don’t feel the procedure.

 - Take X-rays to get a clear view of your tooth and the surrounding bone.